oscarscfrederiksen/oscarscfrederiksen/README.md

 My name is Oscar Frederiksen and I'm a programmer (most interested in app & web development - but by no means exclusively).
 I'm from Denmark 🇩🇰, living in London and currently working on multiple exciting projects! <!--launching multiple apps, startups and business ventures!-->

-## 🔭 What I'm doing now?

-I'm working on a few things and have a few potential projects on the backburner:

-- An IDE, and a programming language: Just a personal challenge!

 ## 🌱  What I'm learning?

 I have plenty to work on, however I always love learning new things!